DataSQRL/datasqrl.github.io/docs/getting-started/concepts/why-datasqrl.md

 * To get a feel for DataSQRL and how easy it is to build data products, check out the [quickstart tutorial](/docs/getting-started/quickstart).
 * If you are trying to figure out if DataSQLR is the right choice for you, take a look at the [comparison to other data systems](/docs/getting-started/concepts/when-datasqrl) to find out how DataSQRL compares.
-* To dive deeper into DataSQRL, explore how the [optimizer](/docs/reference/operations/optimizer) compiles SQL scripts into efficient data architectures, or read the [documentation](/docs/intro) for all the things.
+* To dive deeper into DataSQRL, explore how the [optimizer](/docs/reference/sqrl/learn) compiles SQL scripts into efficient data architectures.

 ## Footnotes {#footnotes}